- Click On Orange Button Above For Free 'Insider' FTCE Report

 - As you carefully read each “Skill” that’s tested, highlight the skills that are your weakest.

 Look at your list.
 Then ask yourself this question:

-Have you ever been surprised by a low grade on an exam because you studied hours and thought you knew all the material?
+Have you ever been surprised by a low score on an exam because you studied for days, took dozens of FTCE practice test questions and thought you knew all the material?

 If that describes you, take the free FTCE General Knowledge practice tests offered on the fl.nesinc site.

 How well did you do on the skills you thought you knew?

 The IES (Institute of Education Sciences) finds that “without training, most learners cannot accurately judge what they do and don’t know, and typically overestimate how well they have mastered material when they are finished studying.”

 Use the FTCE General Knowledge practice questions and your list to find those weak areas.

 Next, look at the pie charts on your General Knowledge Test Blueprint.
 Each of the Competencies lists an “Approximate Percentage of Subtest Questions.”

 The actual number of FTCE General Knowledge questions for each Competency varies from 7-20.
 You can’t afford to ignore ANY of the Competencies, but it makes sense to focus on those with the highest number of questions on the Subtests.